 16.3 Response Times

 Where support is available, the Company will use reasonable efforts to respond to enquiries relating to Products within five (5) Company Business Days of receipt.
 This response time applies only during Company Business Days and Hours.
 Messages received outside these hours will be addressed at the next available Company Business Day.
+Where an enquiry is received during a notified planned break or sabbatical, the five (5) Company Business Day response period shall begin running from the first Company Business Day on or after the Company's return from that planned break or sabbatical.
+The Company will publish advance notice of any planned break or sabbatical on its website no less than seven (7) days before it commences.

 16.4 Contact